Quantum Cosmology

 We shall address this issue in quantum geometrodynamics, but the situation should not be very different in loop quantum cosmology or string cosmology.
 An important observation is that the Wheeler--DeWitt equation exhibits a fundamental asymmetry with respect to the `intrinsic time' defined by the sign of the kinetic term.
 Very schematically, one can write this equation as

-where again $\alpha=\ln a$, and the $\{ x_i\}$ again denote inhomogeneous degrees of freedom describing perturbations of the Friedmann universe (see above); $V_i(\alpha,x_i)$ are the potentials of the inhomogeneities.
+where again $\alpha=\ln a/a_0$ (and setting the reference scale $a_0=1$), and the $\{ x_i\}$ again denote inhomogeneous degrees of freedom describing perturbations of the Friedmann universe (see above); $V_i(\alpha,x_i)$ are the potentials of the inhomogeneities.
 The important property of the equation is that the potential becomes small for $\alpha\to -\infty$ (where the classical singularities would occur), but complicated for increasing $\alpha$; the Wheeler--DeWitt equation thus possesses an asymmetry with respect to `intrinsic time' $\alpha$.
 One can in particular impose the simple boundary condition

 which would mean that the degrees of freedom are initially {\em not} entangled.
 Defining an entropy as the entanglement entropy between relevant degrees of freedom (such as $\alpha$) and irrelevant degrees of freedom (such as most of the $\{ x_i\}$), this entropy vanishes initially but increases with increasing $\alpha$ because entanglement increases due to the presence of the potential.
 In the semiclassical limit where $t$ is constructed from $\alpha$ (and other degrees of freedom), cf. (\ref{semi}), entropy increases with increasing $t$.
 This then \emph{defines} the direction of time and would be the origin of the observed irreversibility in the world.
 The expansion of the universe would then be a tautology.
 Due to the increasing entanglement, the universe rapidly assumes classical properties for the relevant degrees of freedom due to decoherence \cite{deco,oup}.
 Decoherence is here calculated by integrating out the $\{ x_i\}$ in order to arrive at a reduced density matrix for $\alpha$.